-Abstracts for Principles & Practice, Case Reports, Contemporary Perspectives, and In Focus Articles (that are not research reports).
+Abstracts for Principles & Practice, Case Reports, Contemporary Perspectives, and In Focus Manuscripts (that are not research reports)

 Enclose an abstract of no more than 75 words (in paragraph form).
-The abstract should be factual, not descriptive, giving the main points of the paper.
+The abstract should be factual, not descriptive, and should provide the main points of the paper.
 Instead of saying what will be described, describe it.